 This issue is particularly common for Enterprise Resource Planning (ERP) systems, the core business applications used by back-office functions such as finance, operations, procurement, and human resources to store, process and manage information.
-In tough economic times, the mantra of “doing more with less” is liberally applied to ERPs, with many organizations expecting procurement teams to rely on the likes of SAP and Oracle for use cases not consistent with their original deployment such as dynamic data reporting or spend analytics.
+In tough economic times, the mantra of “doing more with less” is liberally applied to ERPs, with many organisations expecting procurement teams to rely on the likes of SAP and Oracle for use cases not consistent with their original deployment such as dynamic data reporting or spend analytics.

 For many procurement professionals, there is an increasing expectation to deliver greater business value than ever before, and relying on outdated ERP technologies can be daunting – not to mention a possible career block.
 So, how can you establish an innovative procurement program in such a challenging environment?

 If you are seeking to create more business value from your team, here are four things you may want to consider doing next: